Delta One’s New JFK Lounge Has Raised the Bar—Here Are 5 Reasons We’re Impressed

 Spa treatments and shower rooms with ironing services

-For a little pre- or post-flight rejuvenation, the lounge features nine reservable relaxation pods, five of which are outfitted with full-body zero-gravity massage chairs, while the others have nap chairs.
+For a little pre- or post-flight rejuvenation, the lounge features nine reservable relaxation pods, five of which have full-body zero-gravity massage chairs, while the others have nap chairs.
 There is also the option to indulge in a complimentary 10-minute spa service on a first-come, first-served basis.
-Travelers can choose from a shoulder and neck massage designed to fight jet lag, a smoothing hand and arm treatment, or a mini-facial that uses cryotherapy ice globes to de-puff your eyes.
+Travelers can choose from a shoulder and neck massage designed to fight jet lag, a soothing hand and arm treatment, or a mini-facial that uses cryotherapy ice globes to de-puff your eyes.

-The Delta One lounge also offers eight shower rooms, each stocked with towels, slippers, robes, hair dryers, and toiletries from skincare brand Grown Alchemist.
-The shower rooms include a handy two-way closet where guests can hang suits and jackets, which the valet can then access for a quick ironing without disturbing travelers.
-Shoes can also be shined, either by the valet or at a dedicated stand near the entrance.
+The Delta One lounge also offers eight shower rooms, each stocked with towels, slippers, robes, hair dryers, and toiletries from skin-care brand Grown Alchemist.
+The shower rooms include a handy two-way closet in which guests can hang suits and jackets, which the valet can access to iron the clothes quickly without disturbing travelers.
+Shoes can be shined, either by the valet or at a dedicated stand near the entrance.

 Super-chic design

-This is Delta’s largest lounge yet with space enough for 515 passengers.
-And while the space is massive it is divided into clever and well-designed areas.
+This is Delta’s largest lounge yet, with space enough for 515 passengers.
+While the space is massive, it is divided into clever and well-designed areas.
 The first that visitors will see is the Fireplace Lounge.
-Outfitted with leather swivel chairs and couches arranged around a faux flame, this space is accented with pillows, vases, and coffee table books designed by the luxury Italian fashion house, Missoni (you’ll know which pieces are theirs based on their signature zigzag design).
+With leather swivel chairs and couches arranged around a faux flame, this space is accented with pillows, vases, and coffee-table books designed by the luxury Italian fashion house, Missoni (you’ll know which pieces are Missoni based on its signature zigzag design).

-Additionally, there are oodles of nods to New York architecture throughout the lounge.
-For instance, the Art Deco-inspired Icon Bar features a gold ceiling and fluted glass light fixtures, which are meant to be a tribute to Radio City Music Hall.
-Similarly, the Market and Bakery area has a penny-round ceiling inspired by the original Eero Saarinen-designed JFK terminal and the chandelier in the main dining room is meant to evoke the Brooklyn Bridge.
+Additionally, the lounge features oodles of nods to New York architecture.
+For instance, the art deco–inspired Icon Bar features a gold ceiling and fluted glass light fixtures, which are meant to be a tribute to Radio City Music Hall.
+Similarly, the market and bakery area has a penny-round ceiling inspired by the original Eero Saarinen–designed JFK terminal, and the chandelier in the main dining room is meant to evoke the Brooklyn Bridge.

-The Fireplace Lounge in the Delta One lounge at JFK with club chair and couches surrounding a faux fireplace
+The Fireplace Lounge in the Delta One lounge at JFK, with club chairs and couches surrounding a faux fireplace

 Delta Air Lines